csteach441/csteach441.github.io/weekly_assignment.md

       * if yes, which aspects and how?
   * choose a page, window, frame &c. from your original or new product - one that demonstrates example content and usage
     * consider default patterns a user might follow within this page &c.
-      * eg: which zones, content, links &c. are most prevalent within that page &c.
+      * e.g. which zones, content, links &c. are most prevalent within that page &c.
       * does the design and layout follow a prescribed pattern, such as a standard Z or F pattern down the page?
     * does this page &c. adhere to the *Laws of Gestalt*?
       * which laws, and how?